 Independence & Openness

-Moral Markets is not connected to a specific political party or religious institution and is open to a wide range of views on the topic.
+Moral Markets is not connected to a specific political or philosophical tradition and does not try to promote a specific view on the topic.
 In fact, we deliberately aim to present a mix of – sometimes opposing – arguments and views.

 Views expressed in news items / blog posts / event announcements are those of the contributing individual(s) / organization(s) and are not necessarily supported by the site’s editorial team, the Good Markets research project or any of the individual researchers involved in the project.